Cleanroom: Overview

-A clean room manufactures is a necessity in the manufacturing of semiconductors, rechargeable batteries, pharmaceutical products, and any other field that is highly sensitive to environmental contamination.
+A cleanroom is a necessity in the manufacturing of semiconductors, rechargeable batteries, pharmaceutical products, and any other field that is highly sensitive to environmental contamination.

 Cleanrooms can range from the very small to the very large.
 On the one hand, a single-user laboratory can be built to cleanroom standards within several square meters, and on the other, entire manufacturing facilities can be contained within a cleanroom with factory floors covering thousands of square meters.
 Between the large and the small, there are also modular cleanrooms.
 They have been argued to lower costs of scaling the technology, and to be less susceptible to catastrophic failure.

 With such a wide area of application, not every cleanroom is the same.
 For example, the rooms utilized in semiconductor manufacturing need not be sterile (i.e., free of uncontrolled microbes), while the ones used in biotechnology usually must be.
 Vice versa, operating rooms need not be absolutely pure of nanoscale inorganic salts, such as rust, while nanotechnology absolutely requires it.
-What then is common to all cleanrooms is strict control of airborne particulates, possibly with secondary decontamination of air, surfaces, workers entering the room, implements, chemicals, and machinery.
+What is common to all cleanrooms is strict control of airborne particulates, possibly with secondary decontamination of air, surfaces, workers entering the room, implements, chemicals, and machinery.

 Sometimes particulates exiting the compartment are also of concern, such as in research into dangerous viruses, or where radioactive materials are being handled.